gurnec/btcrecover/TUTORIAL.md

 #### Positional Anchors ####

 Tokens with positional anchors may only appear at one specific position in the password -- there are always a specific number of other tokens which precede the anchored one.
-In the example below you'll notice a number in between `^` and `$` symbols added to the very beginning to create positionally anchored tokens (with no spaces):
+In the example below you'll notice a number in between the two `^` symbols added to the very beginning to create positionally anchored tokens (with no spaces):

-    ^2$Second_or_bust
+    ^2^Second_or_bust
-    ^3$Third_or_bust
+    ^3^Third_or_bust
     Cairo
     Beetlejuice
     Hotel_california